 A DELICIOUS SWEET POTATO DESSERT

 Sweet potato desserts are absolutely amazing and I love swapping out traditional pumpkin with sweet potato.
-Sweet potato pie seems to be more popular in the south; however, my northern family members have definitely been converted after eating this pie!
 This particular Sweet Potato Pie recipe is one that has been perfected over the years to get the spices just right.
 In addition, I’ve also started making it easier by microwaving the sweet potatoes rather than boiling or baking them.
 Also, if you enjoy pumpkin pie then you will certainly enjoy this pie since the texture and spices are similar.
-If you are looking for that flavorful dessert to impress your guests this year, then you need to make this Sweet Potato Pie recipe.
+If you are looking for that flavorful dessert to impress your guests this year, then you need to make this Sweet Potato Pie recipe!

 FREQUENTLY ASKED QUESTIONS: